 - We use the quietest Kalori fan heads available, however, in some cases they are slightly noisier than ducted air heating because the fans are at the point of heating in the living space.

 - Can be the quickest and cheapest systems to install/set up.

 - Outlet air velocity from hot air vents is faster, so the hot air tends to spread out better in the vicinity of the outlet.

-- Temperature control is easier as outputs are more variable, air heaters modulate their output better than a fan head.
+- Temperature control is easier in a main area as air heaters have thermostat built in. as outputs are more variable, air heaters modulate their output better than a fan head.

 - Does not resolve lack of hot water issues.

 - Temperature control in zones is generally not possible.

 - Larger diameter ducting takes more space and loses more heat than hydronic pipes.

 - Getting air distributed throughout the boat can be harder due to the ducting sizes.

 In summary heating a boat can be done 2 ways, often dictated by hot water needs, space, budget etc. Either system requires some element of design and sizing of furnaces, ducting, pipe networks, controls etc. Dieselheat specialises in assisting boat owners to decide which system suits them best and in designing and assembling complete boat specific kits for either air or hydronic systems.